flairNLP/fundus/docs/how_to_contribute.md

 Fundus will automatically add your decorated attributes as instance attributes to the `article` object during parsing.
 Attributes defined in the [attribute guidelines](attribute_guidelines.md) are additionally defined as `dataclasses.fields`.
-If you want to add attributes which are not listed
+If you want to add attributes that are not listed

 #### Extracting Attributes from Precomputed